Getting A Job In China – Complete Guide To Paperwork

 Your biometrics will then be taken.
 They will take a scan of your fingerprints and in some cases a passport-style photo will be captured.

 Once you have submitted all of your documents, you will be sent to another counter to pay.
-The price does differ slightly depending on your nationality, and we will be able to advise you on how much your visa cost should be when you enquire with us.
+The price does differ slightly depending on your nationality.